OSAPRD/OSAPRD/README.md

-# Merged, but Maintained?
-Refactoring and Maintainability in Agent-Authored Pull Requests
+# Beyond Merging: Refactoring and Code Quality Signals in Agent-Authored Pull Requests

 This repository contains the extraction, curation, topic-classification, analysis, and data-publication code used to study refactoring and